MarsBased/marsbased-website-old/_posts/2015-08-16-How-to-Create-a-Blogging-Strategy-for-your-Company.markdown

 First of all, you should take into account your timezone.
 Say, if you’re an offshoring development company from India and your target is the UK, try posting in their morning, so that people read your blog first thing during breakfast or during their commute to work.
 Also, companies targeting US clients should choose between East & West Coast.
 A good tactic is to publish for East Coast first, and then publish the link in the social networks for each different time zone you might have defined as target (West Coast, Japan, etc.).

-According to <a href="buffer.com" title="Buffer" target="_blank">Buffer</a> and other social media gurus, the best time to blog is either early in the morning or right after lunch.
+According to <a href="http://buffer.com" title="Buffer" target="_blank" rel="nofollow">Buffer</a> and other social media gurus, the best time to blog is either early in the morning or right after lunch.
 There does not seem to be a consensus on which days of the week are better for blogging.
 Test it for yourself.

-Test, measure, repeat. <a href="http://www.google.com/analytics/" title="Google Analytics" target="_blank">Google Analytics</a>, <a href="medium.com" target="_blank" title="Medium">Medium</a> and many Wordpress plugins are really effective when measuring the impact of your blog posts.
+Test, measure, repeat. <a href="http://www.google.com/analytics/" title="Google Analytics" target="_blank">Google Analytics</a>, <a href="http://medium.com" target="_blank" title="Medium">Medium</a> and many Wordpress plugins are really effective when measuring the impact of your blog posts.
 By using them, you can understand your audience and adjust your publishing times to them.

 <strong>Key question:</strong> When are your target readers most prone to devote some time to read you?